wmhilton-stoplight/platform-docs/7.-projects/adding-projects.md

 ### Custom Git Configurations

-See [Git Overview](../2.-workspaces/configure-git/a.configuring-git.md) for a list of our supported Git configurations.
+See [Git Overview](../2.-workspaces/configure-git/a.configuring-git.md) for a list of Git configurations supported by Stoplight.

 ## Add CLI Projects